djaessel/Py2MBScript/README.md

 ## How it works
-* First you write your code (inside "test_cases" or "modules" folder)
+* First you write your code inside "modules" folder
 * Then you run "main.py"
 * After that your python code is translated into MBScript
 * You can find the output in the "build_system" folder (old module_system style)